zacw-243L/JPTT-NYP-SMART-Water-meter-POC/README.md

       On successful login, you should see the above image.

-   2. Kerlink WirnetTM iFemtoCell-evolution LoRaWAN® Indoor Gateway for the Internet of Things has been upgraded to KerOS 6.
+   2. Kerlink Basic Station Packet Forwarder has been installed on the Kerlink WirnetTM iFemtoCell-evolution LoRaWAN® Indoor Gateway.

 ## Things Tested to be Working